 You should try to keep all original documents, and must keep any which show that tax has been deducted - eg your end of year certificate for PAYE (form P60).

-For more information, see our guide set up a basic record-keeping system.
+For more information see set up a basic record-keeping system.

 Detailed and up-to-date records will help you comply with tax legislation, deal with mistakes and avoid penalties.
 You can be penalised for: